Saeidhoseinipour/Intrococlust/README.md

 ## References

-Here are some references and resources for further reading on co-clustering:

 1. Bahmani, B., Moseley, B., Vattani, A., Kumar, R., & Vassilvitskii, S. (2012).
 Scalable K-Means++.
 Proceedings of the VLDB Endowment, 5(7), 622-633.

 2. Dhillon, I. S. (2001).
 Co-Clustering Documents and Words Using Bipartite Spectral Graph Partitioning.
 In Proceedings of the Seventh ACM SIGKDD International Conference on Knowledge Discovery and Data Mining (KDD '01), 269-274.